-A fine 18th century bistoury cache (literally hidden knife), first used in the mid 18th century for lithotomy (cutting into the bladder to remove stones).
+A rare 18th century bistoury cache, literally hidden knife, used for lithotomy which involved cutting into the bladder to remove stones.

-The asymmetrical polyfaceted ebony handle when rotated would variably limit the extension of the blade.
+The asymmetrical polyfaceted ebony handle when rotated would limit the extension of the blade by varying amounts.
 Each face of the handle is numbered.
 This instrument as shown in Bennion p 64 is the same as Frère Côme’s Bistoury held in the Royal College of Surgeons.
 There is a similar instrument in display in the Wellcome Museum.